Average-Case Matrix Discrepancy: Asymptotics and Online Algorithms: Matrix Hyperbolic Cosine Algorithm

 \begin{proposition} Suppose $\bM \in \RR^{n\times n}_{\sym}$ has eigendecomposition $\bM = \bU \bD \bU^\top$, with $\bD$ diagonal.
 Then $e^{\bM} = \bU e^{\bD} \bU^\top$, where $e^{\bD}$ is diagonal with $(e^{\bD})_{ii} = e^{D_{ii}}$. \end{proposition}

 \begin{definition}[Matrix hyperbolic functions] For $\bM \in \RR^{n\times n}_{\sym}$, we define its \emph{hyperbolic sine} and \emph{hyperbolic cosine} as

 \end{definition} It is simple to verify that many properties for scalar hyperbolic functions also apply to the matrix-valued counterparts.
-We will use these properties without proof unless otherwise specified.
-The following classical inequality allows us to bound the potential function we work with under addition. \begin{proposition}[Golden-Thompson inequality {\cite[Equation (IX.19)]{Bhatia-2013-MatrixAnalysis}}] For $\bX, \bY \in \RR^{n \times n}_{\sym}$, $\Tr e^{\bX + \bY} \leq \Tr e^{\bX} e^{\bY}$. \end{proposition} \begin{corollary} For $\bX, \bY \in \RR_{\sym}^{n \times n}$,
+We will use these properties without proof when they are self-evident.